 - Chemical – The final category for the best dandelion killers is chemical herbicides.
 They work very well, but they can irritate your skin or eyes if you happen to splash it on you.
 Also, they can be toxic if your family or pets come into contact with them, but they work great for overrun yards due to their potency.

-Broad-range applications of the best dandelion killer are popular on commercial farms where they grow crops to sell for public consumption.
+Broad-range applications of the dandelion killer are popular on commercial farms where they grow crops to sell for public consumption.
 Since the fields are huge, they need a herbicide that will cover them all very quickly.

 Granular or Spray